stellar/stellar-cli/docs/soroban-cli-full-docs.md

 ###### **Options:**

 * `--ledgers-to-extend <LEDGERS_TO_EXTEND>` — Number of ledgers to extend the entries
-* `--extension-ledger-only` — Only print the new TTL ledger
+* `--ttl-ledger-only` — Only print the new Time To Live ledger
 * `--id <CONTRACT_ID>` — Contract ID to which owns the data entries.
 If no keys provided the Contract's instance will be extended
 * `--key <KEY>` — Storage key (symbols only)
 * `--key-xdr <KEY_XDR>` — Storage key (base64-encoded XDR)